-As an example, using of solar panels to power Wooleen Station helps to minimise our impact on the environment.
+As an example, using solar panels and battery storage to power Wooleen Station helps us to minimise our impact on the environment.
 However, we need your help to achieve it:

-• Respect the eco-friendly policies of the station to contribute in the respect of the environment.
+• Respect the eco-friendly policies of the station to contribute to the respect of the environment.

 • Be careful and stay on the paths and roads to help prevent erosion.